Why Destination Brands Need Different Rules Than Consumer Brands

 When a consumer brand isn't resonating, the company can reformulate, repackage, or reposition the product itself.
 When a destination brand isn't resonating, the place is still the place.
 The mountain is still there.
 The lake is still that shape.
 The town has the history it has.

 The best destination brands feel inevitable.
-When you see them, you think: "Of course.
-That's exactly what this place is."
-That sense of inevitability comes from deep research into the place itself -- its geography, its history, its culture, its light, its rhythm.
-It doesn't come from a mood board.
+When you see them, you think: of course.
+That's exactly what this place is.
+That inevitability comes from deep research into the place itself -- its geography, its history, its culture, its light, its rhythm.
+It does not come from a mood board.

-Consumer brands measure brand health through awareness, consideration, purchase intent, and loyalty.
+Consumer brands measure health through awareness, consideration, purchase intent, and loyalty.
 The metrics are relatively clean because the purchase decision is individual.
+Destination brands face complexity that would give a consumer CMO a headache:

 - Attribution is messy.
 A visitor might discover a destination through Instagram, research it on TripAdvisor, book through an OTA, and never touch the destination's owned channels.
 Did the brand influence that decision?